 1507.
-Each order upon the Controller of State by the Board of Trustees of a State Normal School must be signed by the President of the Board, and countersigned by the Secretary.
-Upon presentation of the order aforesaid, signed and countersigned as aforesaid, the Controller of State must draw his warrant upon the State Treasurer in favor of the Board of Trustees for any moneys, or any part thereof, appropriated and set apart for the support of the Normal School, and the Treasurer must pay such warrants on presentation.
+Each order upon the Controller of State by the Board of Trustees of the State Normal School must be signed by the President of the Board, and countersigned by the Secretary.
+Upon presentation of the order aforesaid, signed and countersigned as aforesaid, the Controller of State must draw his warrant upon the State Treasurer, in favor of the Board of Trustees, for any moneys, or any part thereof, appropriated and set apart for the support of the Normal School, and the Treasurer must pay such warrants on presentation.

-TRUSTEES OF CALIFORNIA STATE NORMAL SCHOOLS,
+BOARDS OF TRUSTEES OF STATE NORMAL SCHOOLS.